 A defendant may be found guilty of [specify crime charged], even if the defendant personally did not commit the act or acts constituting the crime but aided and abetted in its commission.
-To prove a defendant guilty of aiding and abetting, the government must prove beyond a reasonable doubt:
+To prove a defendant guilty of [specify crime charged] by aiding and abetting, the government must prove each of the following beyond a reasonable doubt:

 First, [specify crime charged] was committed by someone;

 Second, the defendant aided, counseled, commanded, induced or procured that person with respect to at least one element of [specify crime charged];

 Fourth, the defendant acted before the crime was completed.

 It is not enough that the defendant merely associated with the person committing the crime, or unknowingly or unintentionally did things that were helpful to that person, or was present at the scene of the crime.
 The evidence must show beyond a reasonable doubt that the defendant acted with the knowledge and intention of helping that person commit [specify crime charged].